The Department of English is pleased to offer three undergraduate essay awards for outstanding writing in the field of literature.

 Stephen Swig Essay Prize

-Named for a distinguished alumnus of the department, this award comes with an award of $500.
+Named for a distinguished alumnus of the department, this award recognizes an outstanding student essay on any subject.
+The winning essay is chosen from essays nominated by the English faculty.
+It comes with an award of $500.

 Colin Baxley: “‘Innumerable Clanging Wings’: The Three-Part Opening Sonnet of W. B. Yeats’s ‘The Tower,’” written for Mark Quigley’s ENG 407: St. Louis Seminar: W. B. Yeats & Seamus Heaney.